herregroen/wordpress-javascript-documentation-standards/readme.md

 * **@augments:** For class constuctors, list direct parents.
 * **@mixes:** List mixins that are mixed into the object.
 * **@alias:** If this function is first assigned to a temporary variable this allows you to change the name it's documented under.
-* **@memberOf:** Namespace that this function is contained within if JSDoc is unable to resolve this automatically.
+* **@memberof:** Namespace that this function is contained within if JSDoc is unable to resolve this automatically.
 * **@static:** For classes, used to mark that a function is a static method on the class constructor.
 * **@see:** A function or class relied on.
 * **@link:** URL that provides more information.